Yusuf-M-Mirza/Project-2/README.md

 - **Employees from both Africa and Asia are shown to have a statistically significantly higher risk of suffering from a mental illness.** With there being no significant difference across the remaining four regions.

-- **Historically, these regions have a far more intensive work culture**.
-In factors outside the scope of the dataset impacting work culture, these regions would

 <div align="center">
   <img src="https://i.imgur.com/SXYnhnU.png" alt="TfL Cycle Hire" width="500" />
   <p><em>Figure 8: Prevalence of Physical Illness by Occupation (±2% Margin of Error)</em></p>